codequest07/EnergyChain/README.md

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.
 The platform is built on the **SCROLL network**, leveraging its scalability and efficiency for energy transactions provided by the **ALCHEMY RPC-URL**

-Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link

-Live Link to interact: https://energyy-chain.vercel.app/
+Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link Live Link to interact: live-link.on.vercel

-### Objectives

-1. Facilitate peer-to-peer energy trading
-2. Promote sustainable energy usage
-3. Create a user-friendly interface for energy transactions
-4. Ensure secure and transparent energy trading using blockchain technology
-5. Build a community-driven marketplace for renewable energy

 **Key Features:**